jtrudeau/ESP32-Smart-Farm-Starter/README.md

 ---

-*This project was developed for the STEAM Challenge for Sustainability, empowering students to create innovative technology solutions for environmental challenges.*
+*This project was developed for the Dunrae Gardens STEAM Challenge for Sustainability, empowering students to create innovative technology solutions for environmental challenges.*